NOV 14, 2025 - Toomey & Kauflin ODU Chandler Hall, Norfolk VA

 Justin Kauflin is an award-winning, American "jazz pianist who favors a clarity of touch and ideas ... his writing is balanced, tempering post bop tendencies with the assurances of the gospel church" New York Times.
 As leader, player, composer, and producer, Justin Kauflin has released 10 recordings to date and collaborated on over 30 projects.
 For 10 years, Justin has worked and toured under the management of Quincy Jones and Quincy Jones Productions.

 In 2015, Justin performed on Oscar Peterson's personal Bosendorfer for Oscar, with Love, along with 16 world-class pianists.
-In 2024 Justin released his first vinyl live recording "Justin Kauflin Trio Live at Sam First," a duo album with Thomas Fonnesbaek "Danish Rain," and collaborated on the "Dreaming Freedom" project against modern slavery and the documentary, "Full Circle."
+In 2024 Justin released his first vinyl live recording "Justin Kauflin Trio Live at Sam First" and a duo album with Thomas Fonnesbaek "Danish Rain."

 In addition to performing with his own trio or solo, Kauflin has worked with The Clark Terry Quintet, The Clayton Brothers Quintet, Katie Thiroux Trio, Brian McCarthy Nonet, Songevity, Jae Sinnett Trio, multi-instrumentalist Jacob Collier; duo pianos with John Toomey, Jeremy Siskind, Gerald Clayton, Robi Botos, Alfredo Rodriguez; bassists Thomas Fonnesbaek, Derrick Hodge, Chris Funn, Dave Robaire, Chris Smith, Evan Gregor, Phil Kuehn, Michael Hawkins, Mike Downes, Rob Duguay, Matt Hall, Jimmy Masters, Chris Brydge; saxophonists Roxy Coss, Tim Green, Stantawn Kendrick, Steve Wilson, Brian McCarthy, James 'Saxsmo' Gates, Eddie Williams, Jeff Smith; clarinetist & saxophonist Ken Peplowski; guitarists Chico Pinheiro, Matt Stevens, Alan Parker, Ulf Wakenius, Etan Haziza; drummers Jimmy MacBride, Billy Williams, Corey Fonville, Christian Euman, Mark Ferber, Cornelia Nilsson, Evan Sherman, Jim Doxas, Al Hicks, Nadav Snir-Zelniker; and vocalists Sahra Da Silva, Paul Marinaro, Liz Brydge, Sheila Jordan, Rene Marie, Christie Dashiell.